esaruoho/paketti-manual/paketti_updates.md

 ---
 ### 2025-01-23 - esaruoho

-Feature: "Select Sample x[Knob]" will now kick you to the sample editor, and show you the sample you've selected. same for Select Sample Next & Select Sample Previous (both midi mappings and shortcuts).
+Feature: `Select Sample x[Knob]` will now kick you to the sample editor, and show you the sample you've selected. same for Select Sample Next & Select Sample Previous (both midi mappings and shortcuts).

 ---
 ### 2025-01-23 - esaruoho